akiannillo/explore-trusted-firmware-m/platform/ext/target/cypress/psoc62/cypress_psoc62_spec.rst

 ########################
-Cypress PSoC 6 Specifics
+Cypress PSoC62 Specifics
 ########################

 ******************************************
-Building Multi-Core TF-M on Cypress PSoC 6
+Building Multi-Core TF-M on Cypress PSoC62
 ******************************************

 Please make sure you have all required software installed as explained in the